 For you who want to read about Early Childhood Education and Care, I recommend reading the article 5 Great (and Timeless) Articles on Early Childhood Education.
 The five articles they have listed are about what the big deal is with it, the history of it, why the sooner the better is important, a little about theories and influences, and how to prepare your child for kindergarten.

 Studies like Children’s early learning.
-A cross-sectional study of preschool as an environment for children’s learning state that some form of education, whether it is in a formal school setting or an informal setting in the home, greatly benefits children by the time they reach traditional school ages.
+A cross-sectional study of preschool as an environment for children’s learning states that some form of education, whether it is in a formal school setting or an informal setting in the home, greatly benefits children by the time they reach traditional school ages.
 Kids are better equipped to learn, better behaved, and overall more prepared.
-This seems to be true regardless levels of wealth within the families.
+This seems to be true regardless of levels of wealth within the families.
 I think education is the best way to fight poverty and criminality in the long run.

-On the website about Scandinavian research in early childhood and care it is possible to dig into several specific research fields of interest like Children’s skills development, Children’s social relationships, Academic skills of ECEC teachers and perceptions of the profession, Activities, and routines in ECEC, and more.
+On the website about Scandinavian research in early childhood and care it is possible to dig into several specific research fields of interest like Children’s skills development, Children’s social relationships, Academic skills of ECEC teachers, and perceptions of the profession, Activities, and routines in ECEC, and more.
 There you can find a lot of different interesting reports if you are interested in more.

 The Swedish National Agency for Education is tasked with ensuring that all children and students have access to the same high-quality standard of education and activities in secure environments.
 Their mission is to create the best conditions for the kid’s development and learning and to help improve the students’ learning outcomes.